seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 may be more important than finding the best solution.

-No large incompatibilities are expected due to implementing the proposed changes, but some changes are acceptable.
+No large incompatibilities are expected due to implementing the proposed changes, ideally only requiring minor changes in downstream libraries on a similar scale to other updates in the recent past.
-If these become more extensive then expected, a major NumPy release is an acceptable solution, although the vast majority of users shall not be affected.
+If incompatibilities become more extensive then expected, a major NumPy release is an acceptable solution, although the vast majority of users shall not be affected.
+A transition requiring large code adaptation, similar to the Python 2 to 3 transition is not anticipated and not covered by this NEP.

 It also defines some specific design goals (details in sections below):

 1. Each basic datatype should be a class with most logic being implemented as special methods on the class.
 In the C-API, these correspond to specific slots.
 2. The current datatypes will be instances of these classes.
 Anything defined on the instance, will instead move to the class.
 3. The UFunc machinery will be changed to replace the current dispatching and type resolution system.
 The old system should be (mostly) supported as a legacy version for some time.
 This should thus not affect most users.
 4. Any new API provided to the user will hide implementation as much as possible.
 It should be identical, although may be more limited, to the API used to define the internal NumPy datatypes.
 5. The current numpy scalars will *not* be instances of datatypes.